udiaca/u0.vc/src/pages/en/posts/github-app.md

 >
 > `ngrok http https://127.0.0.1:8788`
 >
-> - This is less than ideal due to the fact that ngrok is a freemium tiered service and that the forwarding URL changes each time.
+> - This is less than ideal due to the fact that ngrok is an external freemium tiered service and that the forwarding URL changes each time.
+> - We should be able to get around this in the future with [the GitHub CLI extension for webhooks](https://docs.github.com/en/developers/webhooks-and-events/webhooks/receiving-webhooks-with-the-github-cli#receiving-webhooks-with-github-cli).
 >
 > [Then we ensure that this webhook is added to the repository.](https://github.com/udiaca/u0.vc/settings/hooks)